 Any newly installed software on your company’s workstations can be the first alert indicating a data breach at a very early stage.
-Monitoring all Real VNC installation events and proactively blocking all unauthorized installs it is a critical procedure that shall be performed by all departments on an ongoing basis.
+VNC client is perhaps one of the most widely used programs for remotely accessing a desktop computer over a network.
+The program is very intuitive and easy to use.
+The program's functionality includes its own file manager and mini chat, as well as the program’s functionality provides an address book to which you can add the most frequently used connections.
+VNC tracking and proactively blocking all unauthorized installs it is a critical procedure that shall be performed by all departments on an ongoing basis.

 1. Open Windows Explorer (Win+E)

 2. Navigate to “Control Panel\Programs\Programs and Features” to display the following screen: